-Subsequent to April 30, 2024, The Company completed a non-brokered private placement for gross proceeds of \$500,000.
+On June 7, 2024, the Company completed a non-brokered private placement for gross proceeds of \$500.
 The private placement consisted of 3,333,333 units (the "Units") at a price of \$0.15 per Unit.
 Each Unit consisted of one common share of Starcore and one common share purchase warrant (the "Warrants"), each whole Warrant exercisable for a period of two years from the date of issue to purchase one common share of Starcore at a price of \$0.25 per share.